 Opponents of ratification quickly seized upon the absence of a bill of rights and Federalists, especially Madison, soon realized that they must offer to add amendments to the Constitution after its ratification.
 Only by making such a pledge were the Constitution’s supporters able to achieve ratification in such closely divided states as New York and Virginia.

-Madison Drafts Amendments
+James Madison Drafts Amendments

 In the First Congress, Madison undertook to fulfill his promise.
 Carefully sifting amendments from proposals made in the state ratifying conventions, Madison steered his project through the shoals of indifference on the part of some members (who thought the House had more important work to do) and outright hostility on the part of others (Antifederalists who hoped for a second convention to hobble the powers of the federal government).
 In September 1789 the House and Senate accepted a conference report laying out the language of proposed amendments to the Constitution.